SymfonyCasts/lemon-squeezy/sfcasts/js-events.md

 > Uncaught TypeError: Cannot read properties of undefined (reading 'Setup')

-Looks like we've started using LemonSqueezy faster than its script can be downloaded.
+Looks like we've started using LemonSqueezy faster than its script was downloaded.
 Let's do a little trick and wrap this code with `script.addEventListener()`.
 We want to listen for the `load`, pass a function as the second argument, and insert our code there.

 If we refresh the page again... *dang*... we get the *same* error.